• 0

 Recently, platform studies have made a shift and have been extended to content-sharing websites and social media applications.
 With the advent of digital platform-based services, such as certain Google services and Facebook, the focus of platform studies has shifted to discuss how communication and expression are both enabled and constrained by new digital systems and new media.
 Key foci are programmability, affordances and constraints, the connection of heterogeneous actors, and accessibility of data and logic through application programming interfaces (APIs) (Plantin et al., 2018).

-(New) Media Studies: New Media studies primarily explored the effects of digital technology on traditional media, looking at how new media are changing daily practices and cultures.
+New Media studies primarily explored the effects of digital technology on traditional media, looking at how new media are changing daily practices and cultures.
 In addition to this, New Media studies look at new forms of cultural representations, how they are created, consumed and shared and therefore focuses on analyzing e.g. cinema, news, adverts, games, movies, TV shows, looking at the content, history and effects of various media, particularly mass media. (from different theoretical standpoints, e.g. analyzing a movie applying a feminist perspective).
 New Media Studies is also connected to communication studies.

-Code studies: As the name states, code studies focus on code rather than a program or software.
+As the name states, code studies focus on code rather than a program or software.
 Particularly, Critical Code Studies look at the politics and power embedded in code (potentially also algorithms) and how they possibly re-frame and re-shape practices, domains etc. IN that sense, computer code might serve as an entry point to explore digital cultures and opens up for hermeneutic approaches to the interpretation of code.
 Specifically in Critical Code Studies, code is are not considered value-neutral, similar to the perspective of Critical Data Studies view data as not neutral-free.
 In addition to this Critical Code Studies might feature some, in my opinion, rather linguist/semiotic perspectives.
 Code is viewed as an authoring tool, that is used to create, produce and consume (verbal) signs, ultimately creating artefacts.
 Critically exploring code is, therefore, necessary to understand the constraints and capabilities of said authoring tool as well as its contextual settings.

 https://criticalcodestudies.com/

-Algorithm Studies: In algorithm studies, algorithms are treated as social concerns.
+In algorithm studies, algorithms are treated as social concerns.
 Algorithms are omnipresent (although hidden) and actively shape people’s daily interactions, practices, communication, briefly said; algorithms actively shape people’s daily lives.
 I am not sure what could be an example of critical algorithm studies could be, but I think, studies on loan approval algorithms can be included.
 However, the data that is used to train algorithms is usually criticized, instead of the algorithm itself, so I am not sure if they are counted as Critical Data Studies.
 On top of that, algorithms are sometimes incomprehensible by most computer professionals, so I am not sure to what extent a social science inspired approach to algorithm studies could dive into technical aspects.
 Following this line of thought, algorithm studies might be relatively superficial in a technical sense but instead, highlight the necessity to consider contextual and social aspects when discussing algorithms.

 Critical Algorithm Studies: a Reading List